 Studio photographers will appreciate that the Olympus E-M5 II (unlike the E-M10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M10 and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+Both the E-M10 and the E-M5 II have been discontinued, but can regularly be found used on ebay.
 The E-M10 was replaced by the Olympus E-M10 II, while the E-M5 II was followed by the Olympus E-M5 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M10 Manual (free pdf) or the online Olympus E-M5 II Manual.
+Further information on the features and operation of the E-M10 and E-M5 II can be found, respectively, in the Olympus E-M10 Manual (free pdf) or the online Olympus E-M5 II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-M10 or the Olympus E-M5 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.